phalcon/blog/_posts/2013-04-15-phalcon-1-1-beta-released.md

 ```

 ### Exception mode in ORM Validations
-By default, when some of the validators in a creating/updating process fails, the methods `save()`/`create()`/`update()` return ​​a boolean value​stating the success ​or failure ​of this operation.
+By default, when some of the validators in a creating/updating process fails, the methods `save()`/`create()`/`update()` return a boolean valuestating the success or failure of this operation.
 Now, you can change this behavior to use exceptions:

 ```php
 use Phalcon\Mvc\Model\ValidationFailed;